-Our business is subject to extensive environmental laws, regulations and permits that may restrict or adversely affect our ability to conduct our business.
+Our business is subject to extensive environmental laws, regulations and permits that may restrict or adversely affect how we conduct business and our financial results.

 Our plants are subject to stringent environmental laws, regulations and permits that may limit operations and production.
 Many of our operations are subject to stringent environmental laws, regulations and permits that contain conditions governing how we operate our facilities including how much and, in some cases, what types of products we can produce.
 These laws, regulations and permits, now and in the future, may restrict our current production, limit our ability to increase production and impose significant costs on our operations with respect to environmental compliance.
 It is expected that, overall, costs will likely increase over time as environmental laws, regulations and permit conditions become more stringent, and as the expectations of the communities in which we operate become more demanding.